Corno Rosso

-The Corno Rosso (Walser language: Rothore) is a mountain of the Pennine Alps, in northwestern Italy, with an elevation of 3,023 m.
+The Corno Rosso (Ròthòre) is a mountain of the Pennine Alps, in northwestern Italy, with an elevation of 3,023 m.

-Part of the Monte Rosa massif, it is located on the border between the municipalities of Alagna Valsesia, Piedmont, and Gressoney-La-Trinité, Aosta Valley, on the drainage divide between the Valle del Lys and the Valsesia.
-The Passo Zube, to its south, divides it from the Punta Straling; the Col d'Olen, to its north, divides it from the Corno del Camoscio.
+Part of the Monte Rosa massif, it is located on the border between the municipalities of Alagna Valsesia, Piedmont, and Gressoney-La-Trinité, Aosta Valley, on the drainage divide between the Lys Valley and the Valsesia.
+The Zube Pass, to its South, divides it from the Punta Straling; the Col d'Olen, to its north, divides it from the Corno del Camoscio.

-The peak can be reached with a scramble from Passo Zube, or, with greater difficulty, from Col d'Olen.
+The peak can be reached with a scramble from the Zube Pass, or, with greater difficulty, from Col d'Olen.